digitaldaemona/LocalLobeChat/README.md

 Define the Opening Message to serve as the first-turn system prompt execution, which should clearly establish the agent's identity, core mission, and its strategic approach to managing complexity.
 You may also add Opening Questions.

 #### Set Chat Preferences:

-- Review settings like Text-to-Speech (TTS) or other advanced display/input preferences.
+Review settings and optimize, such as limiting history message count to reduce context rot.